daattali/beautiful-jekyll/_posts/2022-03-14-cool-looking-powershell-with-oh-my-posh.md

 ---
 layout: post
 title: Cool looking PowerShell with Oh-My-Posh
-DATE:
+DATE: null
-subtitle: ''
+subtitle: ""
 metadescription: Install Oh-My-Posh to customize and make your PowerShell prompt look better with system specific information
-image: ''
+image: ""
+preview: /img/ohmyposh2.png
+date: 2022-03-14T22:38:01.000Z
 ---
 I spent a lot less time in PowerCLI these days which means my profile hasn't changed much and my prompt was still the same as when I customized it several years ago.
 Because I use Linux in WSL, I have to get up to speed with it and customizing your prompt and profile is just part of the journey.

 I work mostly in Windows Terminal and so far I'm using [Starship](https://starship.rs/) to customize WSL after being recommended by a colleague so I thought I'd try something else to refresh my PowerShell profile.
-I went for[ Oh My Posh](https://ohmyposh.dev/), a pretty similar shell customization tool and very easy to set up.
+I went for[Oh My Posh](https://ohmyposh.dev/), a pretty similar shell customization tool and very easy to set up.

 * **Install** [**Windows Terminal**](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701#activetab=pivot:overviewtab) if you don't already have it.
 (It doesn't have to be Windows Terminal).

 * **Install a** [**Nerd font**](https://www.nerdfonts.com/) to get icons support and set Windows Terminal to use it.

 * **Install** [**Oh My Posh**](https://ohmyposh.dev/docs/windows) in PowerShell.